-How does the interface work?The new serial interface converts the synchronous (continuous) datastream into an asynchronous data signal with a start bit, 8 data bits and one stop bit.
+How does the interface work?The serial interface converts the synchronous (continuous) datastream into an asynchronous data signal with a start bit, 8 data bits and one stop bit.
 The interface works according to the next priciples:

 ![]() Apart from the bit synchronization, the interface doesn't contain any intelligence.
 The only thing the interface does is chopping